NationalSecurityAgency/datawave-muchos/README.md

-2. When Muchos setup is complete, ssh to your proxy host and clone this repository.
+**2. When Muchos setup is complete, ssh to your proxy host and clone this repository.
-   For example:
+   For example:**
    ```bash
    <me@localhost>$ cd /path/to/fluo-muchos
    <me@localhost>$ bin/muchos ssh